 - vineyard growing Pinot Meunier vines from the Champagne region and Chardonnay vines from the Burgundy region

-Père Lachaise Cemetery
+3. Père Lachaise Cemetery

 A peaceful spot to visit where you will find cherry trees is the city’s largest cemetery.
 The Père Lachaise Cemetery in Paris is where you will find some of the most notable persons in history buried here, including Frédéric Chopin, Édith Piaf, Sarah Bernhardt, Oscar Wilde, and Jim Morrison.

 Best Day Trip to See Cherry Blossoms

-Tips for Seeing Cherry Blossoms in Paris
+Photography Tips for Capturing Cherry Blossoms

 - iPhone – get in close.
 Choose a bloom and make that your focal point with a backdrop of something interesting in the background or sky.
 And keep the sunlight behind you.